svh2811/Driving-Behavior-Cloning/README.md

 * Use the driving simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around multiple track without leaving the road
+* Test that the model successfully drives around multiple tracks without leaving the road

 ### This project includes the following files:
 * behavior_cloning.py containing the script to train the model and use model for inference (if required)
-* utils.py containing supplmentary python functions
+* utils.py containing supplementary python functions
 * download_resources.sh shell file to download driving-simulator and default-training-dataset
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network

 ### Driving the car autonomously
-driving-simulator-files, `drive.py` script and saved model file is required to run the car autonomously in the simulator driving-simulator-files would be downloaded if download_resources.sh script is ran.
+driving-simulator-files, `drive.py` script and the saved model file is required to run the car autonomously in the simulator driving-simulator-files would be downloaded if download_resources.sh script is run.
 1. `./linux_sim/linux_sim.x86_64`
  run this command to start the simulator, then select default options (as training data was recorded using the default settings)
 2. `python3 drive.py -s=17 -vfd=./output`
-  this command start a server that continously posts steering angle information to the simulator, also './output' is the directory where video frame are stored.
+  this command start a server that continuously posts steering angle information to the simulator, also './output' is the directory where the video frame is stored.
 3. `start simulation`
-  drive.py is waiting for simulation to start, select a track and click automonous mode.
+  drive.py is waiting for the simulation to start, select a track and click autonomous mode.
 Now, one should see the car moving forward.
-4. `python3 video.py ./output` this commands converts stored video frames to a video file
+4. `python3 video.py ./output` this commands converts stored video frames to a video file.

 ### Model Architecture
-The following table summaries the stacked layers used to build behanvior-cloning-network file utils.py method get_model(...)
+The following table summaries the stacked layers used to build behavior-cloning-network file utils.py method get_model(...)

 | Layer              | Input  | Output | Params |